LucasSerrato/LucasSerrato/README.md

 My educational background includes certifications from renowned institutions such as Senai, Senac, FIAP, Sebrae, Fundação Bradesco, Oracle, Alura, and Cisco, which have strengthened my experience in technology, programming, system and application development, as well as in IT management and leadership strategies.

-I am proficient in widely used programming languages and technologies, including HTML, CSS, Java, Node.js, JavaScript, TypeScript, Python, React, Git, and SQL.
+I am proficient in widely used programming languages and technologies, including HTML, CSS, Java, Node.js, JavaScript, TypeScript, Python, React, Angular, Git, and SQL.
 I also have experience with development environments such as VS Code, IntelliJ IDEA, Eclipse IDE, and Apache NetBeans, in addition to modern frameworks for web applications.

 My versatility extends to design and editing tools such as Figma (used for interactive prototype creation), Adobe Photoshop, Adobe Premiere, Adobe Illustrator, and Adobe After Effects.
 I am also familiar with project management and productivity tools like Trello and Notion, contributing to the efficient organization of tasks, schedules, and team workflows.